hoangduytran/blender-manual/manual/modeling/meshes/editing/vertex/connect_vertex_pairs.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Vertex --> Connect Vertex Pairs`

-This tool connects selected vertices by creating edges between them and splitting the face.
+This operator connects selected vertices by creating edges between them and splitting the face.
 It can be used on many faces at once.

 .. list-table::